rhel-labs/instruqt/quantum/02-configure-qiskit/assignment.md

 title: Configure Qiskit
 notes:
 - type: text
-  contents: Replace this text with your own text
+  contents: In this step, you will configure a virtual environment for your program.
 tabs:
 - title: Terminal
   type: terminal